Create an RFI

 • Type the first few characters of the spec section code and choose the section from the options

-• Cost Impact - Whether the subject of the RFI affects the budget or incurs extra expenses to the project.
-This decides whether the RFI may be escalated into a change order which in turn helps to make budget amendments.
+• Cost Impact - Whether the RFI affects the budget or incurs extra expenses to the project.
+This decides whether the RFI may be escalated into a change order, which in turn helps to make budget amendments.

 • Schedule Impact - Whether the subject of the RFI affects the schedule of the project.